 Adjustable Narrowband Isolator

 The isolator is set for 45° of rotation at the design wavelength.
 If the usage wavelength changes, the Faraday rotation will change, thereby decreasing the isolation.
-To regain maximum isolation, the output polarizer can be rotated to "re-center" the Gaussian isolation curve.
+To regain maximum isolation, the output polarizer can be rotated to "re-center" the isolation curve.
 This rotation causes transmission losses in the forward direction that increase as the difference between the usage wavelength and the design wavelength grows.

 Adjustable Broadband Isolator